 Many of our streets and public spaces contain objects that are part of our historical fabric.
 Most of these objects are overlooked; however, they connect us with our past.
 Whether it be a lantern made by a manufacturer of old, bicycle shelters that used to be electric tram stops or posts that marked major telegraph cables before the evolution of our telephone network, they are histories hiding in plain sight.

-The following map aims to detail all esoteric objects in Worcestershire’s public spaces that have historical merit or evoke curiosity through obscurity.
+Create an online map with the locations of all esoteric objects in Worcestershire’s public spaces that have historical merit or evoke curiosity through obscurity.
 The majority of these objects are focused on public infrastructure and historical manufacturers.

 Map markers are clustered when zoomed out.
 Individual markers become visible as you zoom in.
 You can filter markers by category using the grey menu below.
 Click or tap a marker to reveal more information and image links.
 The map is available in full screen mode and you can switch to ‘Satellite’ and ‘Street’ view.

 We have organised all map markers into the following categories.

 Electricity & Lighting – Lamp posts, feeder pillars & pavement lights

 Lamp posts – Whilst the vast majority are modern, a surprising number of much older lamp posts still exist.
 Many gas lights were converted to use light bulbs from the late 19th century onwards.
 Some gas lamp posts survive albeit with modern timera and lighting mechanisms.
 Many 20th century electric lamp posts have been retrofitted with modern bulbs / LEDs.